adamsorbie/unix_course-2020-02-14/README.md

 `uniq` takes a sorted list of lines returns the uniques.
 Let's imagine we got a file containing a list of bacterial taxa from our sequencing data.
-Due to the nature of 16S sequencing we will often have mutiple instances with the same taxonomic assignment, and in this case we want to look at the uniques.
+Due to the nature of 16S sequencing we will often have mutiple OTUs with the same taxonomic assignment, and let's say in this case we want to look at the uniques.
 Have a quick look at `taxa.txt`.
 Then use `uniq` to generate a non-redundant list of taxa: